Pixee-Bot-Java/NEDSS-DataIngestion-CLI/DI-CLI-Documentation.md

 The DataIngestion CLI is packaged using GraalVM, and no additional dependencies or prerequisites are required for installation.
 To install the CLI, follow these steps:

-1. Download the `nbs-di-cli` application from source installation folder.
+1. Download the `NBS-DataIngestion-CLI-*` application (based on the OS that you use) from source installation folder.
-2. Run the below commands directly from where you downloaded the `nbs-di-cli` application.
+2. Run the below commands directly from where you downloaded the `NBS-DataIngestion-CLI-*` application (based on the OS that you use).

+*ONLY FOR MAC USERS:*
+- If you're using the latest Mac with Apple Silicon Chip, please download and use the image named `NBS-DataIngestion-CLI-macos-aarch64`.
+For other mac users, use the image named `NBS-DataIngestion-CLI-macos`.
+- If you're facing "Cannot open because of unidentified developer", please go to Settings -> Privacy & Security -> Allow `NBS-DataIngestion-CLI-macos` to run on this computer.

 ## Getting Started <a name="getting-started"></a>

 Before using the DataIngestion CLI, ensure you have the necessary credentials and permissions to access the DataIngestion Service.
 The CLI requires an username and password to connect to the service.

-To get started, open a terminal or command prompt and navigate to the directory where you extracted the `nbs-di-cli` application.
+To get started, open a terminal or command prompt and navigate to the directory where you extracted the `NBS-DataIngestion-CLI-*` application (based on the OS that you use).

 ## Command Reference <a name="command-reference"></a>